Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T1S3.png)

-Install the wheel onto the wheel adapter using 4x M3x8 screws.
+Fix the wheel onto the wheel adapter using 4x M3x8 screws.

 **Good job!
 Now 3 more to go.**